sveltejs/cli/.changeset/honest-tables-compete.md

 "sv": patch
 ---

-fix: use a relative path for the Cloudflare worker-configuration type in the tsconfig.json file
+fix(cloudflare): use a relative path for worker-configuration type in the tsconfig.json file